faketurn/cognitive_types_hypothesis/paper/paper_en.md

 1. A non-hierarchical origin, in which individuals attempt to construct an incomplete translation layer toward hierarchical norms.
 2. A hierarchical origin, in which individuals attempt to incompletely acquire the processing of tacit knowledge.

----

 ### 2.3.4 An Integrative Perspective

 This theoretical framework offers an integrative perspective in which ASD, ADHD, and AuDHD are understood as different positions within a shared cognitive space rather than as mutually contradictory diagnoses.
 Diagnostic labels function merely as convenient markers indicating approximate locations within this space.

 What matters most is not the label itself, but the interaction between an individual’s cognitive structure and the surrounding social environment—and how this interaction shapes lived experience.

+# 3. Reinterpretation of Neurodevelopmental Diagnoses

+Using the theoretical framework of hierarchical and non-hierarchical cognition proposed in the previous chapter, this chapter reinterprets existing neurodevelopmental diagnoses.
+Through this lens, the cognitive structures underlying what are labeled as “symptoms” by diagnostic categories are brought into clearer focus.

-## 3.1 Reinterpreting Autism Spectrum Disorder (ASD)
+## 3.1 Reinterpretation of Autism Spectrum Disorder (ASD)

 ### 3.1.1 Conventional Understanding

-In the DSM-5, Autism Spectrum Disorder (ASD) is defined by two core domains:
+In the DSM-5, Autism Spectrum Disorder (ASD) is defined by two core features:
-(1) persistent deficits in social communication and social interaction, and (2) restricted, repetitive patterns of behavior, interests, or activities.
+(1) persistent deficits in social communication and social interaction, and (2) restricted, repetitive patterns of behavior, interests, or activities (American Psychiatric Association, 2013).

-Within cognitive psychology, one influential account is Baron-Cohen’s *Systemizing Theory*, which conceptualizes ASD as a cognitive profile characterized by a strong bias toward systemizing abilities and relatively weaker empathizing abilities.
-This framework has contributed to understanding certain strengths and difficulties observed in individuals with ASD, particularly in relation to rule-based reasoning and reduced intuitive sensitivity to social cues.
+Within cognitive psychology, one influential account is Baron-Cohen’s systemizing theory, which characterizes ASD as a cognitive profile marked by a strong bias toward systemizing—understood as the drive to analyze, construct, and predict rule-based systems—accompanied by relatively weaker empathizing capacities.
+This approach has contributed to reframing ASD not merely as a deficit, but as a distinctive cognitive style.

 However, these conventional accounts remain largely descriptive.
-They focus on *what appears difficult* at the behavioral level, rather than explaining *why* these difficulties arise from the underlying cognitive structure.
-Moreover, they implicitly assume that deviation from socially normative functioning constitutes impairment, without sufficiently examining the structural properties of cognition itself.
+They catalog observable behaviors and tendencies but do not provide a sufficiently explicit model of the underlying cognitive structure that generates these patterns, nor do they adequately explain why such traits become disabling in particular social contexts.

 ---

-### 3.1.2 Reinterpretation Within the Present Theoretical Framework
+### 3.1.2 Reinterpretation within the Present Theory

-Within the present framework, ASD is reconceptualized as **the difficulty experienced by individuals with hierarchical cognition when confronted with elements that cannot be hierarchically organized**.
+Within the present theoretical framework, the core of ASD is reinterpreted as **the difficulty experienced by individuals with hierarchical cognition when they confront elements that cannot be hierarchically organized**.

-Hierarchical cognition operates by organizing information into explicit structures based on inclusion relations, priority ordering, and logical consistency.
-This mode of cognition functions effectively when information can be discretized, categorized, and embedded within stable hierarchical frameworks.
-However, many domains of human experience—particularly social interaction—are fundamentally non-hierarchical.
+Hierarchical cognition operates by organizing information into explicit structures defined by inclusion relations, priority, and stable categories.
+Social interaction, however, is saturated with non-hierarchical elements: implicit rules, fluid relationships, context-dependent meanings, and rapidly shifting emotional cues.
+These elements resist stable hierarchical classification.

-Social communication relies heavily on implicit rules, fluid contextual shifts, affective signals, and temporally dynamic relationships.
-These elements resist stable hierarchical representation.
-For individuals with hierarchical cognition, this creates a structural mismatch: cognition attempts to impose hierarchical order on information that is intrinsically non-hierarchical.
-The resulting difficulty manifests as what is conventionally labeled “social communication deficits.”

-From this perspective, the core challenge in ASD does not lie in a lack of social motivation or capacity per se, but in a **structural incompatibility between hierarchical cognitive organization and non-hierarchical social information**.
+From this perspective, difficulties in social communication do not stem from a lack of social motivation or intelligence, but from a structural mismatch.
+Individuals with hierarchical cognition attempt to process social information by imposing explicit hierarchical organization, yet much of social reality is fundamentally non-hierarchical.
+This mismatch renders social interaction structurally difficult rather than merely effortful.

+Restricted and repetitive patterns of behavior can be understood as expressions of a strong orientation toward structural stability and consistency.
+Routines, rituals, insistence on sameness, and narrow interests function as mechanisms for preserving hierarchical order in an otherwise unstable and unpredictable environment.
+Intense focus on specific domains reflects the hierarchical tendency to refine and elaborate a limited structure to a high degree of internal coherence.

+Sensory hypersensitivity can likewise be reinterpreted as overload from unstructured sensory input.
+Hierarchical cognition seeks to discretize and organize sensory information, yet raw sensory experience is continuous and non-hierarchical by nature.
+When sensory input cannot be effectively hierarchized, excessive cognitive burden arises, resulting in hypersensitivity and distress.

 ---

-### 3.1.3 Restricted and Repetitive Patterns as Structural Stabilization
+### 3.1.3 Variability of Expression by Modality and Level of Metacognition

-Restricted and repetitive patterns of behavior, a defining feature of ASD in diagnostic criteria, can be reinterpreted as a **strong orientation toward structural stability and consistency**.

-Routines, rituals, insistence on sameness, and highly focused interests serve a stabilizing function within hierarchical cognition.
-They reduce exposure to unstructured, unpredictable information and preserve the integrity of existing hierarchical frameworks.
-From this viewpoint, such behaviors are not arbitrary symptoms but adaptive strategies aimed at maintaining cognitive coherence.

-Similarly, circumscribed interests can be understood as domains in which hierarchical structures can be elaborated to a high degree of precision.
-By refining and deepening a specific hierarchical system, individuals with ASD achieve clarity, predictability, and internal consistency—qualities that are otherwise difficult to sustain in socially fluid environments.
+The manifestation of ASD varies substantially depending on the dominant modality (language-dominant vs. body-dominant) and the level of metacognition.
+This multidimensional variability explains phenomena that have traditionally been described using dichotomies such as “high-functioning vs. low-functioning” or “Asperger’s syndrome vs. classical autism.”

+#### Language-Dominant ASD: Three Levels

+**High Metacognition (Near-Typical Development): Logical Scholars and Legal Thinkers**

+Individuals in this category exhibit strong hierarchical organization through language and logic, combined with relatively high metacognitive awareness.
+As a result, they are able to compensate for difficulties with implicit social rules by explicitly learning and applying them.
+Social norms are treated as formal systems that can be studied, memorized, and consciously implemented.

+At this level, ASD-related traits are often perceived as individual differences rather than impairments, and diagnostic thresholds may not be reached.
+Such individuals frequently thrive in domains that reward logical rigor and explicit reasoning, including academia, law, information technology, and scientific research.

 ---

-### 3.1.4 Sensory Sensitivity as Exposure to Non-Hierarchical Input

-Sensory hypersensitivity, frequently observed in individuals with ASD, can also be interpreted through the lens of cognitive structure.
-Sensory input is inherently continuous, multidimensional, and resistant to discrete categorization.
-For hierarchical cognition, which relies on discretization and categorization, raw sensory data represents unstructured input that is difficult to compress into hierarchical form.

-When sensory information cannot be effectively hierarchized, cognitive overload occurs.
-Sensory hypersensitivity thus reflects excessive exposure to non-hierarchical input rather than an intrinsic sensory abnormality.
-This interpretation aligns with the broader framework of **information compression strategies**, in which hierarchical cognition favors lossy discretization, while struggling with continuous data streams.
+**Moderate Metacognition (High-Functioning ASD / Asperger’s): Linguistic Systemizers with Weakness in Tacit Knowledge**

+These individuals demonstrate exceptional ability in linguistic and logical systemization, but their metacognitive capacity is insufficient to fully compensate for deficits in processing tacit knowledge.
+They partially understand their own cognitive style but struggle to make implicit social information explicit.

+Typical difficulties include:

+* Literal interpretation of metaphors and irony
+* Difficulty timing conversational turn-taking
+* Limited ability to infer others’ emotional states
+* Confusion between social conventions and sincere intentions

+Despite these challenges, they often develop extraordinarily refined hierarchical structures within their domains of interest, achieving high levels of expertise and internal coherence.
+Many individuals historically labeled as having “high-functioning autism” or “Asperger’s syndrome” fall into this category.

 ---

-### 3.1.5 Modality and Metacognition: Explaining Phenotypic Diversity in ASD

-The heterogeneity observed within ASD can be systematically explained by differences in **dominant modality** (language-dominant vs. body-dominant) and **level of metacognition**.

-#### Language-Dominant ASD

-**High metacognition (near-typical development):**
-Individuals in this category possess strong hierarchical and linguistic abilities alongside high metacognitive awareness.
-Although their cognition remains hierarchical, they are capable of consciously learning and applying implicit social rules.
-As a result, ASD-related traits may be perceived as idiosyncratic personality features rather than clinical symptoms.
-Such individuals often succeed in domains that reward logical consistency and explicit reasoning, including academia, law, and information technology.

-**Moderate metacognition (mild ASD / Asperger-type presentation):**
-Here, hierarchical linguistic processing is highly developed, but metacognitive awareness is insufficient to fully compensate for difficulties with implicit social knowledge.
-These individuals often struggle with figurative language, irony, turn-taking in conversation, and affective inference.
-Nevertheless, they may exhibit exceptional abilities within narrowly defined interest domains, constructing highly refined hierarchical knowledge systems.
-Many individuals historically diagnosed with Asperger’s syndrome fall into this category.

-**Low metacognition (severe ASD, language-present subtype):**
-In this group, hierarchical tendencies persist but metacognitive control is minimal.
-Logical consistency is difficult to maintain, and social contextual understanding is severely impaired.
-Despite preserved surface-level language abilities, communication fails to function adaptively within social contexts.
-Echolalia, scripted speech, sensory hypersensitivity, and intense rigidity are common.
-Because language is present, these individuals are often misunderstood as having greater functional understanding than they actually possess.
+**Low Metacognition (Severe ASD, Language-Dominant): Linguistic Chaos and Social Context Failure**

+At this level, hierarchical tendencies are present but metacognitive control is minimal.
+Individuals are unable to regulate their own cognitive processes or maintain logical coherence in social contexts.
+Although formal language ability may be preserved—sometimes including fluent speech and advanced vocabulary—it cannot be effectively deployed for social communication.

+Typical manifestations include:

+* Echolalia (repetition of others’ utterances)
+* Scripted or memorized conversational patterns
+* One-sided monologues that ignore interlocutor feedback
+* Extreme sensory hypersensitivity
+* Intense insistence on sameness and panic responses to change

+These individuals often require substantial support.
+Because surface-level language ability may appear intact, their difficulties are frequently misunderstood or underestimated.

 ---

-#### Body-Dominant ASD
+#### Body-Dominant ASD: Three Levels

-**High metacognition (near-typical development):**
+**High Metacognition (Near-Typical Development): Artisanal Experts and Architects**

-These individuals excel in spatial cognition, bodily control, and procedural hierarchies.
-They understand their own cognitive tendencies and can translate bodily knowledge into explicit instructions when required.
-They often thrive in fields such as craftsmanship, engineering, architecture, or surgery, where precision and procedural consistency are valued over abstract verbal reasoning.
+These individuals excel in hierarchical organization of bodily movement, spatial cognition, and procedural knowledge.
+With sufficient metacognitive awareness, they can intentionally translate bodily understanding into language when required.
+Although verbal explanation may be challenging, they achieve high levels of mastery through practice and embodied learning.

-**Moderate metacognition (classical ASD presentation):**
-Bodily and spatial hierarchical processing is strong, but abstract language and social communication remain challenging.
-Individuals in this category may struggle in language-centered educational environments while demonstrating remarkable competence in hands-on tasks and embodied learning.
-This group corresponds to what has historically been labeled “classical autism,” particularly cases involving early language delay followed by later acquisition.

-**Low metacognition (severe ASD, nonverbal subtype):**
-In this category, bodily and sensory processing dominates without sufficient metacognitive regulation.
-Verbal communication is minimal or absent, and abstract conceptualization is extremely limited.
-Repetitive motor behaviors, sensory immersion, and self-stimulatory behaviors (stimming) are prominent.
-These behaviors function as mechanisms for regulating overwhelming non-hierarchical sensory input.
+They are commonly found in fields that demand precise bodily control and spatial reasoning, such as craftsmanship, engineering, architecture, and surgery.

 ---

-### 3.1.6 Historical Shifts in Diagnosis and the Role of Modality

-Historically, diagnostic systems distinguished between language-dominant and body-dominant presentations of autism.
-Prior to DSM-5, Asperger’s syndrome (characterized by preserved early language development) was differentiated from autistic disorder with language delay.
-The unification of these categories into Autism Spectrum Disorder increased diagnostic inclusivity but obscured the internal structure underlying phenotypic diversity.

-The present framework restores this structure by demonstrating that ASD encompasses multiple positions within a three-dimensional space defined by **cognitive structure (hierarchical), dominant modality (language vs. body), and level of metacognition**.
-ASD is therefore not a single disorder but a cluster of structurally related cognitive configurations.
+**Moderate Metacognition (Classical ASD): Motor Systemizers with Weakness in Abstraction**

+Here, bodily and spatial systemization is strong, but abstraction and linguistic explanation are difficult.
+Individuals partially recognize their bodily cognitive style but lack the capacity to fully articulate it.

+Typical difficulties include:

+* Understanding verbal instructions that rely on vague or abstract language
+* Comprehension of abstract concepts such as justice or friendship
+* Verbal expression of internal states
+* Academic environments centered on language-based instruction

+Nevertheless, these individuals often demonstrate remarkable abilities in hands-on tasks, technical replication, and intuitive spatial understanding.
+Many individuals historically described as having “classical autism” belong to this group.

 ---

-### 3.1.7 Summary

-Within this theoretical framework, ASD is no longer conceptualized as a deficit or pathology intrinsic to the individual.
-Instead, it is understood as the manifestation of **hierarchical cognition operating in environments saturated with non-hierarchical demands**.
-Diagnostic labels function as shorthand indicators of position within a multidimensional cognitive space, rather than as definitive explanations.

-This reinterpretation shifts the focus from individual remediation toward examining the structural compatibility between cognitive types and social environments—an issue that becomes central in the subsequent discussion of social asymmetry and translation cost.
+**Low Metacognition (Severe ASD, Non-Language-Dominant): Bodily Chaos and Disconnection from Abstract Language**

+At this level, bodily and sensory processing dominates, but metacognitive regulation is minimal.
+Verbal communication is extremely limited or absent, and connection to abstract linguistic systems is weak.

+Typical manifestations include:

+* Nonverbal or minimally verbal communication
+* Immersion in sensory experience
+* Repetitive bodily movements (stereotypies)
+* Self-stimulatory behaviors (stimming) as sensory regulation
+* Extreme difficulty in reciprocal interaction

+These individuals require extensive support.
+Their bodies are overwhelmed by sensory input, and linguistic access to the social world is severely constrained.

+---

+### Historical Shifts in Diagnosis and the Role of Modality

+Historically, diagnostic frameworks distinguished between language-dominant presentations (e.g., Asperger’s syndrome) and body-dominant presentations (e.g., classical autism).
+In DSM-IV, these were treated as separate diagnoses, while DSM-5 unified them under the single category of Autism Spectrum Disorder.

+However, this unification obscured the internal diversity of ASD.
+The present theory clarifies that this diversity is not arbitrary but systematically structured by the interaction of cognitive structure, dominant modality, and level of metacognition.
+ASD is therefore not a single disorder but a constellation of positions within a three-dimensional cognitive space.

 ## **3.2 Reinterpretation of ADHD**